z0d14c/WeatherUIApp/README.md

   functions etc. are necessary in almost anything that isn't a prototype over the long-term.
 * Packaging (Minification/uglification, optimization, etc.)
   * As we think more about a production application, a packaging step would need to be implemented.
+ * Code linting/vetting
+  * Enforcing a uniform and clean code style is easier if linting systems such as JSCS are integrated in the project's scripting (i.e. runs when serving or testing).

 ## Instructions
 To install.
 (Need NPM and Bower, preferably latest stable versions)
 1. Clone project